 Visit the Underbelly of Tower Bridge

 Tower Bridge.
 I can literally feel you rolling your eyes.
 It’s safe to say that Tower Bridge is not at all off the beaten track in London.
 It’s at the top of any tourist itinerary for the city and is one of the most photographed spots in town.

-But deep within the bowels of Tower Bridge, there’s a secret chamber that very few people know about.
+But deep within the bowels of Tower Bridge, there’s a secret chamber.
+A secret chamber!
+It’s one of the many facts and stories about Tower Bridge that few people know about.

 The Bascule Chamber is a cavernous space that is situated beneath the bridge’s towers – the huge counterweights swing into the chamber when the bridge opens, but the rest of the time this cave beneath the river sits empty.

 Sound incredible!
 Sign us up!
 Unfortunately, the Bascule Chamber can only be accessed as part of the Tower Bridge Behind the Scenes Tour (which costs an eye-watering £50) or as part of the Bascule Chamber Concerts (these tend to be held in the summer – keep an eye on the website for details later in the year).

 Read More: 2 Days in London Itinerary